Khandwa

 Khandwa is a city and a nagar nigam in the Nimar region of Madhya Pradesh, India.
 It is the administrative headquarters of the Khandwa district, formerly known as East Nimar District.

 Khandwa is a major railway junction; the Malwa line connecting Indore with the Deccan meets the main east–west line from Mumbai to Kolkata.

-In May 2019, Nandkumar Singh Chauhan of Bharatiya Janata Party had been elected as the Member of Parliament from Khandwa Lok Sabha constituency.

 History

 The name of the city is derived from "Khandav Van", which literally means Khandav Forests.

 Ancient history

-Recent explorations in the beds/tributaries of Narmada have revealed traces of the Paleolithic men in East Nimar district.
-Omkar Mandhata, a rocky island on the bank of Narmada river, about 47 miles north-west of Khandwa, is said to have been conquered by the Haihaya king Mahishmant, who had named the same as Mahishmati.
+Recent explorations in the beds/tributaries of Narmada have revealed traces of the Paleolithic men in the East Nimar district.
+Omkar Mandhata, a rocky island on the bank of the Narmada river, about 47 miles north-west of Khandwa, is said to have been conquered by the Haihaya king Mahishmant, who had named the same as Mahishmati.